5 Fascinating Realities of Tech in China

 This great documentary explores china’s fascinating start-up world in depth for those eager to know more.

 2. China May Match or Beat America in A.I.

 The entrepreneurship push is most visible in the A.I. field.
-Last year, China laid out a development plan to become the Artificial Intelligence world leader by 2030, aiming to surpass its rivals technologically and build a domestic industry worth almost $150 billion.
+A few years ago, China laid out a development plan to become the Artificial Intelligence world leader by 2030, aiming to surpass its rivals technologically and build a domestic industry worth almost $150 billion.
 Though no small feat, but here’s why it could succeed:

 Data: China has more data than the US — way more.
 The nation has the most mobile phones and internet users in the world — triple the number in the United States.
 People there rarely carry cash and pay many of their utility bills with their phones.
 They can also do all their shopping on their phones, leading many urban youths to leave their wallets at home when going to get grocery.
 To give you an idea of scale, shared bicycles in China generate 30 terabytes of sensor data per day, roughly 300 times the data being generated in the US.

 Government: public policies are accelerating A.I. integration in China, from the ministry of science and technology to the ministry of education, further integrating the internet, big data, and artificial intelligence with the real-world economy.
-The Chinese government can implement policy in ways that are impossible in western democracies (its mass entrepreneurship and innovation campaign launched in 2014 caused roughly 4,000 incubators to be built over two years, while France had 233 incubators in total in 2016).
+The Chinese government can implement policy in ways that are impossible in western democracies (its mass entrepreneurship and innovation campaign launched in 2014 caused roughly 11,808 incubators to be built over four years, while France had 228 incubators in total in 2016).

 Knowing this, it seems to be no wonder that China now has the most valuable A.I. startup in the world.
 And though China’s ambitions with A.I. range from the anodyne to the dystopian (it helps that Chinese consumers are more relaxed than Westerners about sharing personal data), it appears that the 2030 goal is achievable, bar an economic or political meltdown (and even then, military A.I is all the rage nowadays).